 International Relations Major - A multidisciplinary program appropriate for students who have an interest in foreign politics, transnational behavior, globalization and related careers.

-Watch a video of a senior International Relations Major
+Watch a video about a senior Criminal Justice and Political Science Major

 Get Experience Working in Washington, D.C.

 The Washington Semester Program is for students interested in gaining experience and contacts in our nation's capital.
 Recent placements have included the White House, the U.S. Chamber of Commerce, the Department of Justice and the U.S. Congress as well as judicial offices, law offices and various interest groups and service agencies.
 The program also includes coursework in Washington.